GehDoc/vscode-textile-preview/README.md

 * Road to the first [RELEASE 1.0.0](https://github.com/GehDoc/vscode-textile-preview/projects/3) :
   Fix bugs, and improve documentation and community guidelines.
 * then FUTURE :
-  Implement missing features (see above), keep in sync with VSCode updates, ...
+  Implement missing features (see above), keep in sync with VSCode and Textile-JS updates, ...
   All remaining ToDOs and issues will be triaged and planned after the first release, in new GitHub projects to track progress fir future release.

-## Support this project
+## Supporting

-You can support this project by :
-* reporting any bug / suggestion to [GitHub repository issues](https://github.com/GehDoc/vscode-textile-preview/issues).
-* giving feedback and rating through [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GehDoc.vscode-textile-preview).
+* Give feedback and rating through [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GehDoc.vscode-textile-preview).
-* financially sponsoring my project [here](http://www.leetchi.com/c/vscode-textile-language-features), or through the GitHub ❤ sponsor button on [the project's repository](https://github.com/GehDoc/vscode-textile-preview/).
+* Financially sponsor our project [here](http://www.leetchi.com/c/vscode-textile-language-features), or through the GitHub ❤ sponsor button on [the project's repository](https://github.com/GehDoc/vscode-textile-preview/).

+## Contributing

+* [Submit bugs and feature requests](https://github.com/GehDoc/vscode-textile-preview/issues), and help us verify as they are checked in.
+* Fix issues and contribute to the code.

+Before contributing, take the time to read [the contributing guide](CONTRIBUTING.md).

 ## License

 This project is licensed under the terms of the [MIT license](./LICENSE.txt).

 It is entirely based on :
-* [Visual Studio Code's Markdown preview](https://github.com/Microsoft/vscode/tree/master/extensions/markdown-language-features) under the terms of the [MIT license](LICENSES/vscode-LICENSE.txt).
+* [Visual Studio Code's Markdown Language Features](https://github.com/Microsoft/vscode/tree/master/extensions/markdown-language-features) under the terms of the [MIT license](LICENSES/vscode-LICENSE.txt).
 * and, the [Visual Studio Code Language Packs](https://github.com/microsoft/vscode-loc) under the terms of the [MIT license](LICENSES/vscode-loc-LICENSE.md).

 It includes a modified version of [textile-js](https://github.com/GehDoc/textile-js) under the terms of the [MIT license](LICENSES/textile-js-LICENSE.txt).